Thea Kyvåg

-Thea Kyvåg (born 9 January 2004) is a Norwegian footballer who plays as a forward for West Ham.
+Thea Kyvåg (born 9 January 2004) is a Norwegian footballer who plays as a forward for Serie A Femminile club AC Milan and the Norway under-23 national team.

 Career

 Kyvåg started her career with Norwegian fourth tier side Gjelleråsen.
 Before the 2020 season, she signed for LSK in the Norwegian top flight.
 In 2022, Kyvåg signed for English club West Ham.

 She became a prolific youth international, especially for Norway U19, taking part in the 2022 UEFA Women's Under-19 Championship.

 Personal life

 She is the daughter of handball player Sahra Hausmann.